syntax-tree/hastscript/readme.md

 *   `properties` (`Object.<string, *>`, optional)
     — Map of properties;

-    When providing an object to `properties.style`,
-    make sure you camel-case those properties.

 *   `children` (`string`, `Node`, `Array.<string|Node>`, optional)
     — (List of) child nodes, when strings are encountered,